logo

 Queenstown, as it was named for some decades, reverted to its old Irish name in 1922 - the Cobh (cove) of Cork.

-The Queenstown Story is based in the disused portions of the railway station at Cobh.
-This highly imaginative visitor attraction tells the story of emigration from Cobh in the period of the famine in 1845 up to the era of the Great Liners in the 1950s.
+The Queenstown Story is housed in parts of the railway station at Cobh.
+The visitor attraction tells the story of emigration from Cobh in the period of the famine to the era of the Great Liners in the 1950s.

 Cohb website: www.cork-guide.ie/cobh.
 Tour website: www.viator.com/Dublin .
-Google Map.
+Google Map/Reviews .

 Website: www.viator.com/Dublin.